Your configs deserve

 Test

 Compare versions side-by-side with unified diffs.
 Validate format before saving.
+Secrets stay encrypted.

 Deploy